What is Correct Memo Format? (With Template and Examples)

 How to choose a memo format

-There are different types of memos, such as information request, confirmation, periodic report, suggestion and study results memos.
+There are a variety of memo types, such as information request, confirmation, periodic report, suggestion and study results memos.

-The objective or the purpose of the message will differ based upon the type of memo you are writing.
-For example, you may write an informational memo to share information with employees while a request memo needs to be more convincing.
+The objective or the purpose of the message will help determine the type of memo you're writing.
+For example, you may write an informational memo to share details with employees while a request memo needs to be more convincing.
 You may want a study results memo to maintain a neutral tone but a report memo may include relevant data and tables.